 Theodosius I The Great (379 — 395)

 Last emperor to rule over east and west (for barely over a year).
-Made Christianity the de jure state religion and banned all other faiths.
+Traditionally credited with making Christianity the de jure state religion, although not the case in reality.
 Fought the Goths to a stalemate but was unable to win a conclusive victory.
 His Pyrrhic Victory in a civil war which won him control of both halves of the Empire may have devastated the Western military so far it couldn't recover.
 Split the Empire after his death for the final time, the west going to his younger son Honorius and the east going to his elder son Arcadius.

 Western Empire (395CE — 476/480CE)

 Honorius (395 — 423)

 Emperor of the Western Empire.
 Can actually be considered the worst emperor, both west and east combined.
 Most notable moment of his reign was the Sack of Rome in 410, which he held some responsibility for, since he had his best general, Stilicho, put to death, along with the families of Gothic soldiers in Roman service.
 The Goths under Alaric revolted due to their mistreatment and sacked Rome for the first time since 390 BC.
-Honorius also reportedly lusted after his half-sister Galla Placidia .
+Honorius also reportedly lusted after his half-sister Galla Placidia.

 Valentinian III (423 — 455)Nephew of Honorius.
 Ascended to the throne at the age of four, with his mother Galla Placidia as regent.
 As an adult, he was more concerned with women and partying than ruling the empire, leaving the general Flavius Aetius to do most of the actual governing.
 His reign saw the empire lose control of North Africa and most of Iberia and Gaul.
 Murdered Aetius in a fit of paranoia and was subsequently assassinated by troops loyal to the general.